 Business Casual Interview Attire Female (Tops and Blouses)

 When selecting a top, you want to pick something that is not overly tight or revealing.
 However, this is your opportunity to bring in a fun punch of color!
-Go with a color that makes you feel confident and that you are comfortable wearing.
-Muted florals and prints like polka dots, paisley, and geometric are all acceptable.
+Go with a color that makes you feel confident and comfortable wearing.
+Muted florals and prints like polka dots, paisley, and geometric are acceptable.
 If you feel great, it will shine through in your confidence level.

 Some acceptable necklines include collared, boat neck, scoop, or v-neck (keep modesty in mind!).